mzemel/mzemel.github.io/_posts/articles/2020-12-15-the-red-house-on-mississippi.md

 About 2 weeks ago, a protest event began in my city of Portland, Oregon.
 One of the last Black families on Mississippi Street, a gentrifying neighborhood, was facing eviction and foreclosure and around 30 protestors had camped in front of the house to organize a resistance.
 A GoFundMe had been set up, which had raised about $120,000 to help the Kinneys, the family at the center of it all.

-Slowly, however, stories about the Kinneys came to light.
+Slowly, stories about the Kinneys came to light.
 Their son, 35-year old William X. Nietzche, had been responsible for a vehicular homicide in 2002, in which an elderly man was killed.
 Since then, he had been repeatedly arrested for driving with a suspended license and possession of cocaine.
 The house itself, which had been paid off, was mortgaged in 2002 to help pay for Nietzche’s legal fees.
-Clearly, this is turning into a complicated case.
+Clearly, this was turning into a complicated case.

 At the same time, the protests seemed to amp up.
 The police were chased out of the area in a spectacular confrontation.
 A barricade was erected at a large intersection, preventing traffic and police presence in what is now being called the “Red House Autonomous Zone”, or RHAZ -- similar to the CHAZ in Seattle earlier this year.